 EMDR is a powerful healing method that has helped an estimated half million adults, young people and children, relieve many difficult symptoms resulting from trauma.
 It helps us to recover and move on from traumatic experiences that can vary in severity from events such as childhood abuse, suffered over many years, to single event trauma such as an accident or traumatic loss.
 It is a treatment of choice for trauma as recommended by NICE, the National Institute for Clinical Excellence.
 EMDR therapy aims to reduce subjective distress and strengthen adaptive cognitions related to the traumatic event.
 EMDR therapy does not involve detailed descriptions of the event, extended exposure, direct challenging of beliefs or homework.
 EMDR can be used to treat a wide range of symptoms, not only PTSD.

-If you would like to learn more about this technique, please do not hesitate to contact me and we can discuss your needs and whether this technique is right for you.
+If you would like to learn more about how EMDR can help you, please do not hesitate to contact me.